-4 Steps You Can Take To Remove Recruitment Bias
+4 Steps You Can Take To Reduce Recruitment Bias

 Recruitment bias has been a major topic in talent acquisition circles lately, including global discussions on pay gaps.